-To deploy services on your virtual machines and have them available on the Internet, you can map out your network using your public IP address.
-You can do that in Virtual Machine Details view under Networking button or by going to the tab NAT mappings in Networking category.
+To implement the service on your virtual machines and make it available on the Internet, you can create NAT mapping using your public address.
+You can do this by clicking the Network button in the VM detail view, or in the NAT mappings tab in the category Network in the side menu.